amorenob/WattsonBot/README.md

 - `panels_capacity`: The capacity of each solar panel in the system, measured in watts (W).
 This value is used to calculate the total number of panels needed for the system.
 - `costPerKwh`: The cost per kilowatt-hour (kWh) of electricity.
 This value is used to calculate the potential savings from using solar energy.

 The function processes this data to calculate the annual solar energy production, the number of solar panels required, and the necessary area for the solar panels.
 It also computes the financial aspects of the project, including the installation cost, the utility bill with and without solar, and the total cost with solar after incentives.
-For more information, refer to this [Guide](https://developers.google.com/maps/documentation/solar/calculate-costs-non-us) from the Google Solar API.

-You can modify the [config.py](./getProdReport/config.py) file to adjust the financial calculations to your needs.
+Please note that the financial analysis is based on several variables, including the user's location, local installation costs, incentives, and regulations.
+Therefore, it's crucial to customize these parameters to accurately reflect your specific situation.
+You can modify these parameters in the [config.py](./getProdReport/config.py) file.

 ![alt text](./images/ConfigFinancial.png)

-Please note that the financial analysis will vary based on the user's location, local installation costs, incentives, and regulations.
-Therefore, it's essential to customize these parameters to accurately reflect your specific situation.
+For more information on how these calculations are made, refer to this [Guide](https://developers.google.com/maps/documentation/solar/calculate-costs-non-us) from the Google Solar API.

 To use the `GetProdReport` function, you need to send a GET request to the `/prod-report` endpoint with the required parameters.
 The function will then generate the report and return a signed URL to access the report in the S3 bucket.